 Month-to-Month Hostels for Digital Nomads

-Hostels are similar to coliving spaces in that you will be sharing a bedroom with other people—potentially, from 4-10 in a room with bunk beds.
+Hostels will have you sharing a bedroom/living space with other people—potentially, from 4-10 in a room with bunk beds.
 Sound terrifying?
 Or, maybe exciting?
 For many folks, the lack of privacy is the major deficiency of hostels, especially when you need to be productive every day with work responsibilities.
 Additionally, you may not have access to a personal locker for important items, like your laptop.
 Hostels can definitely be a fun experience, but they are not set up or created to be lived in monthly, or to be efficient workspaces.
 In other words, they don’t cater directly to remote workers or digital nomads.

 Hostel Ranking Score:

 You might sleep in a room with 8 strangers.

 The cheapest option on the list, although mainly used for short stays.

 More of a fun environment, less work-focused.

 When you do extended stay trips, what do you usually use?
 Share your thoughts with the rest of the digital nomad community in the comments below!

 Where to next?
 Find flexible month-to-month rentals across the globe on Anyplace.